isabellabond/isabellabond/README.md

 ### Hi, I'm Isabella 💫

-I'm a software engineer from a beach town called Jupiter, FL 🪐
+I'm a software engineer from Jupiter, FL 🪐

 - I write backend code in Java at [American Express](https://www.americanexpress.com/) on the checking and deposits team